gatsbyjs/gatsby/docs/blog/2020-06-18-Gatsby-cli-survey-2/index.md

 ---
-title: "Gatsby CLI Survey 2 Results Are In!"
+title: Gatsby CLI Survey 2 Results Are In!
 date: 2020-06-18
 author: Shannon Soper
-excerpt: "Our second set of results from the Gatsby Command Line Survey have been compiled.
+excerpt: Our second set of results from the Gatsby Command Line Survey have been compiled.
 And guess what?
-Responses are changing in interesting ways that both validate and clarify the community's priorities."
+Responses are changing in interesting ways that both validate and clarify the community's priorities.
 tags:
   - community
   - diversity-and-inclusion